 - Governments need to make manufacturing competitiveness a top priority in balancing policy interests.
 This strategic “acid test” should apply to any new government policy measures, and to forthcoming expenditure reductions so as not to undercut important programs and services for industrial innovation, skills development, and essential physical and technological infrastructure.

-- The federal government’s Budget 2011 made an important contribution by reaffirming scheduled tax cuts and by extending the Accelerated Capital Cost Allowance (ACCA) for manufacturing equipment for an additional two-year period.
+- The federal government’s Budget 2013 made an important contribution by announcing certain pro-manufacturing measures, reaffirming scheduled tax cuts, further extending the Accelerated Capital Cost Allowance (ACCA) for an additional two-year period and proposing new measures to help offset the costs of training.
 The ACCA is a targeted measure that provides a direct incentive to investment, innovation, and productivity improvement.
-To provide further incentive and certainty to investment decision-making that favours Canada, the ACCA measure should be further extended for at least five additional years.
-Especially for large industries like steelmaking, this would provide an assured fiscal horizon to plan, develop, and implement major investments in advanced technologies, more efficient processes, and environmental technologies.
+Especially for large industries like steelmaking, this is an important measure that strengthens the case for industrial innovation in Canada, leading to investments in advanced technologies, more efficient processes, and environmental technologies.

 - Canadian industry operates primarily in a NAFTA context.
-The call for “pro-manufacturing” policies is shared by industry in all three countries.
-To provide strong impetus to this overarching policy direction, the next NAFTA Leaders summit should make this a shared policy priority for their respective governments.
+The call for continued “pro-manufacturing” policies is shared by industry in all three countries.
+To provide strong impetus to this overarching policy direction, future NAFTA Leaders summits should make this a shared policy priority for their respective governments.